alejofl/sia/tp2/README.md

 ## Overview

 This project implements a series of genetic algorithms to select the best player for the ITBUM ONLINE game.
 The game is a role-playing game where the player can choose between different characters (warrior, archer, guardian and wizard), build their army and fight against other players.
-The goal of the project is to find the best player for the game by using genetic algorithms, given the character type and a maximum number of points that can be used to create the character.
+The goal of the project is to find the best player for the game using genetic algorithms, given the character type and a maximum number of points that can be used to create the character.

 ## Features